MBJohansen/Social-Graphs-Project/docs/wordclouds.md

   <img src="images/wordclouds/OldNewsWC.jpg" class="wordcloud_left" width="50%"/>
   <img src="images/wordclouds/NewNewsWC.jpg" class="wordcloud_right" width="50%"/>

   In the news genre the word cloud for old movie plots contain many words and names like "bosnian", "Yugoslavia", "Kosovo", "serb", and "yugoslav" which are not present in the new news genre word cloud.
 Instead again words like "one", "life", "world", and "new" are very frequent.
 Furthermore the word "documentary" is frequent in the new movie plots which again makes sense due to the genres that might overlap.
+The old news movies seem to be indicative of the ongoing events whereas the new movies seem to be more diverse due to the higher frequency of very general words.

   <br><br>